ac030540/smart-brain-api/README.md

 # smart-brain-api

-It is the backend API for the smart brain project.
+It is backend API for the smart brain project.

 The API helps in performing the following actions:
 1. Login a user